 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-The most significant estimates relate to contractual discounts, provision for bad debts in 2017, third party payer settlements, self-insurance liabilities, investment valuation and accrued employee benefits.
+The most significant estimates relate to contractual discounts, third party payer settlements, self-insurance liabilities, investment valuation and accrued employee benefits.
 Actual results may differ from those estimates.